 Prior to UMW, German served for twenty years in various roles at the University of Virginia, including nine as director of policy and strategic planning at UVa's Department of Information Technology and Communication and four years as chief of staff to the president.

-Sarah C. Michalak is Associate Provost for University Libraries and University Librarian.
+Sarah C. Michalak retired from her role as Associate Provost for University Libraries and University Librarian in 2017.
 Sarah came to the University of North Carolina from the University of Utah, where she served as director of the J. Willard Marriott Library for nine years.
 She has also worked at the University of California, Riverside and the University of Washington.

 Michalak served two terms on the Association of Research Libraries (ARL) Board of Directors and as chair of the ARL Public Policies Steering Committee.
 She is the chair of the HathiTrust Board of Directors and she is the past chair of the Board of Directors of the Center for Research Libraries.
 Two of her favorite projects were serving as the librarian lead on construction of the Allen Library at UW and hosting the North Carolina Literary Festival.